richiejp/Actors.jl/README.md

 concerned about whether something should be asynchronous or executed in parallel, because everything generally is.

-Luvvie aims to make defining and calling messages easy.
+Luvvy aims to make defining and calling messages easy.
 Making them as similar to ordinary method calls as possible while discouraging you from making various mistakes.
 The same goes for Actors themselves which you are encouraged to define and spawn liberally.